suraj-2021/Python_Programs/README.md

 # Daily_Python_Practice
-I will be Revisiting python basics and practice the fundamental concepts daily.
+I will be Revisiting python basics and practice the fundamental concepts frequently.